magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

    platform that's identified at compile by the `:clj` feature;
 1. to refer to the `valid-email-domain?` predicate we're now using the `pred` alias;
-1. there is no a `:cljs` condition/expression pair, meaning that the newly defined `email-domain-errors` validator is only available on the JVM platform.
+1. there is not a `:cljs` condition/expression pair, meaning that the newly defined `email-domain-errors` validator is only available on the JVM platform.